er1/s228/README.md

 Lab reports are due two weeks after they are assigned. __Lab report 2 is due the week of March 10.__

-There will be a 10% __deduction__ on the lab grade if you fail to include your name or <span style="color: red">group number</span> on your report.
+There will be a 10% __deduction__ on the lab grade if you fail to include your name or __group number__ on your report.
 There will be a 40% __deduction__ in lab grade if you fail to complete the labs before the lab report deadline.

 ### Memory